astropy/astropy/docs/cosmology/index.rst

 objects.

-Cosmological instances have an optional ``name`` attribute which can be using to describe the cosmology:
+Cosmological instances have an optional ``name`` attribute which can be used to describe the cosmology:

   >>> from astropy.cosmology import FlatwCDM
   >>> cosmo = FlatwCDM(name='SNLS3+WMAP7', H0=71.58, Om0=0.262, w0=-1.016)